The Training and Education Department is dedicated to supporting the goals of Grady Emergency Medical Services:

 To strive, through customer and employee input, to constantly

-The New Employee Orientation (NEO) Program currently consists of a six week, graduated orientation process.
-The process progresses in the following manner:
+The New Employee Orientation (NEO) Program consists of a six week program.

 The Field Training Officer is an integral part of the New Employee Orientation process.
-The FTO integrates the new employee into the system for a four week period.
-The time spent with an FTO can be tailored so as to meet the needs of the new employee.
-The FTOs also assist the Training Department by taking on leadership roles in the continuing education process, research and quality assurance process.
+The FTO integrates the new employee into the Grady system and culture over a four week period to validate clinical skills and competencies. .
+The FTOs may assist by taking leadership roles in the continuing education process, research, and quality assurance.
+FTO’s also fill leadership roles in Operations to cover intermittent supervisor needs.

 Continuing education is a valuable two tier process.
-The first tier allows for the introduction of new innovations and technologies for patient care and transport.
-The second tier refreshes and reinforces the knowledge previously acquired by revisiting topics and modalities of patient care.
-The Training Department provides access to the continuing educational pursuit by providing classes sponsored by the American Heart Association, the National Associate of Emergency Medical Technicians, and the National Registry of Emergency Medical Technicians.
-A list of classes offered on site at Grady EMS headquarters includes but is not limited to the following:
+The first tier allows for the introduction of new innovations and technologies for patient care.
+The second tier refreshes and reinforces the knowledge by revisiting patient care topics and modalities.

-The Training Department is also actively involved in research.
-Currently, the Training Department is assisting with the modifying the Alternate Destination Protocols.
-This is a program designed to continue affording patients transport to clinics rather than an Emergency Department if they have non-emergent medical problems.
-This program was started in 2010 and continues to be refined in effort to try to capture a larger yet still important patient group.
+This is a program designed to offer patient transports to a neighborhood clinics rather than an Emergency Department for non-emergent medical problems.
+This program was started in 2010 and continues to be refined.